-The two most important routing protocol infrastructures of the GMPLS protocol suite are OSPF-TE-GMPLS (The GMPLS extensions to the Open Shortest Path First routing protocol-Traffic Engineering extensions, [6]) and IS-IS-TE-GMPLS (The GMPLS extensions to the Intermediate-Systemto-Intermediate-System routing protocol-Traffic Engineering extensions, [8]).
+The two most important routing protocol infrastructures of the GMPLS protocol suite are OSPF-TE-GMPLS (The GMPLS extensions to the Open Shortest Path First routing protocol-Traffic Engineering extensions, [7]) and IS-IS-TE-GMPLS (The GMPLS extensions to the Intermediate-System-to-Intermediate-System routing protocol-Traffic Engineering extensions, [9]).
 Since the functionality provided by these protocols is more or less identical from the viewpoint of GMPLS, we shall consider the Min-phys-hop algorithm only in terms of OSPF-TE-GMPLS.
 Naturally, all of our findings are equally valid to IS-IS-TE-GMPLS as well.

 The GMPLS standards do not specify the exact location of the routing entity within the network: routing might be distributed amongst cooperating Interior Gateway Protocol (IGP) entities throughout the network, or it might be centralized in the so called Path Computation Elements (PCE, [20]) located anywhere within, or even outside the domain.
 Below, we shall deal with both of these scenarios.
+Next, we overview the questions, which help us to answer to how the Minphys-hop algorithm fits into the GMPLS framework.